MahindraPersaud/stable-click/README.md

 ### Problems with Running your Code

-However, once the environment is set up, the server logs won't be directly visible in your console.
 If you get a 403 error when you visit your webpage url, then that means there is an error in your code, which probably has something to do with porting it a docker environment.

-You need to ssh into the server to view get visibility in those logs:
+You need to use kubectl to view those logs:
-1. Get shell access to the server. `ssh ubuntu@<outputed-dns-address>`.
-You don't need to specify the path to a key file because you already did that in the deploy phase.
-2. `cd app`
-3. View the logs. `docker-compose logs`
+1. Podname will always be the reponame in lowercase.
+2. Run the following replacing podname with the repo name: `kubectl -n kube-system logs podname`

 Here you will find the python errors you are accustomed to diagnosing when developing your app.

 ### Other Fixes to Common Problems

 #### Broken Paths
 - **Problem:** Absolute paths to files like datasets or models will break.
-The path `~/gusostow/python/myproject/data/data.csv` might work fine on your laptop, it won't in the docker container built for your app, which has a different directory structure.
+The path `~/mahindra/python/myproject/data/data.csv` might work fine on your laptop, it won't in the docker container built for your app, which has a different directory structure.
 - **Solution:** Switch to referencing paths relatively to the python file that uses them, so they will be invariant to where the script is run.
 The `__file__` variable has that information.

 ## Example Apps